newport tn

 Read more

-Honoring Cocke County’s Century Farms Highlights TN Agricultural Heritage
+Cocke County’s Century Farms Highlight TN Agricultural Heritage

 “Century Farms” are an essential part of the Tennessee Heritage Farms Program.
 Administered by the Center for Historic Preservation at Middle Tennessee State University, the program recognizes and works to conserve farms that have remained in the same family and in continuous agriculture production for 100 years or more.